We’ve seen the queues snaking all around the block – yes, Singapore Pools outlets often boast crowds far beyond the most popular of F&B stalls.

 To spice things up for players, there is also a bonus 7th number that’s drawn, called the Additional Number.
 Getting this number right will unlock extra prize money, as long as you get at least 3 out of the 6 Winning Numbers correct.

-There are plenty of chances to place your TOTO bets, with 2 draws held weekly on Mondays and Thursdays at 6.30pm.
-If it is a snowballed draw then it’ll take place at 9.30pm.
+There are plenty of chances to place your bets, with 2 draws held weekly on Mondays and Thursdays at 6.30pm.
+If it is a cascade draw, then it’ll take place at 9.30pm.
 Make sure to place your bets before submission closes at 6pm on the day of the draw.
-Results will be posted on their website and also displayed at Singapore Pools outlets.
+TOTO results will be posted on their website and also displayed at Singapore Pools outlets.

-In a game of 4D, players bet on a number between 0 to 9999, and in each round, up to 23 numbers will be drawn.
-Below are the different types of 4D bets:
+In a game of 4D, players bet on a number between 0 and 9999, and in each round, up to 23 numbers will be drawn.
+Below are the different 4D bet types and how to play them in Singapore:

-Ordinary bets are the most common way to play and each bet costs $1 each.
+Ordinary bets are the most common way to play, and each bet costs $1.
 To bet, you’ll need to:

-System Entry can get pricey, and if you’d like your $1 to stretch across all the possible permutations, you can pick iBet as your bet type instead.
-It is essentially the same as System Entry except you pay just the standard $1.
+System Entry can get pricey, and if you’d like your $1 to stretch across all the possible permutations, you can pick iBet as your 4D bet type instead.
+It is essentially the same as System Entry, except you pay just the standard $1.
 The downside?
-If you’ve guessed the right number, your prize money is less as well.
+If you’ve guessed the right number, the payout is lower as well.

 The last type of entry you can play is 4D Roll, where you pick 3 numbers instead of 4 and mark R in the place of the remaining number.
 R represents any number from 0 to 9 and works much like TOTO’s System Roll.
 This will cost you 10 times your bet amount.